GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-compute-engine/index.md

         gsutil cp _build/prod/rel/hello/bin/hello.run \
           gs://${BUCKET_NAME}/hello-release

-Now whenever you want to do a new build, you just need to repeat the steps to perform a production build in this subsection.
-You do not need to create the build image again (unless you want to update it.)
+Whenever you want to do a new build, you only need to repeat the steps to perform a production build as described in this subsection.
+You do not need to create the build image again unless you want to update it.

 ## Deploying your application to a single instance

-Now you're ready to deploy your application to Google Compute Engine!
+You can now deploy your application to Google Compute Engine.

 Compute Engine instances may provide a startup script that is executed whenever the instance is started or restarted.
 You will use this to install and start